 “The idea of maximizing the well-being of people by minimizing consumption is an unimaginable concept.
 First, the idea that it must be done to end the human destruction of natural systems requires knowing the earth as well as ourselves when we barely know one another.
 Second, a global economic regime built on trade in the non-material is possible, but only if life’s essentials ever becomes known.
 In the meantime, all we can do is follow the watchdogs who are eager to protect us from what we need or want.
-Others may choose to work with Marie Kondo.”Rex L. Curry
+Others may choose to work with Marie Kondo, however my favorite is Knowledge Ecology International (KEI) at the bottom of this grouping.”Rex L. Curry

 Testing products and services, personal finance, health and nutrition, and respond to consumer concerns.